 A risk management strategy, setting out arc21's overall approach to risk management, was developed in line with best practice and approved by the audit committee.
-This is reviewed on an annual basis to ensure currency.
+During the year arc21's Senior Management Team reviewed the strategy and identified ten new corporate risks.
+Detailed Risk Action Plans were developed for these new corporate risks and regular reviews undertaken of them.